Travel Assistance 101: What to Do When Your Luggage Goes Missing

 • Put your name and phone number on the outside and inside of your luggage.

-• Use something to differentiate your suitcase, such as a colorful ribbon, to help avoid someone with similar-looking luggage from grabbing it by mistake.
+• Use something to differentiate your suitcase, such as a colorful ribbon, to help prevent someone with similar-looking luggage from grabbing it by mistake.

-• Take a photo of your luggage, which you may help the airline employee identify it later.
+• Take a photo of your luggage, which you may help the airline employee identify later.